cjvegi/Toxic-Comment-Challenge/README.md

 ### Accuracy:

-Mean column wise(sum of all labels) area under receiver operating characteristic curve is 0.9811 on the Kaggle Leaderboard(Ongoing)
+Mean column wise(sum of all labels) area under receiver operating characteristic curve is 0.9835 on the Kaggle Leaderboard(Ongoing).
+Current placed in top17% on Kaggle leaderboard.

 Detailed Project report and Code [GitHub](https://github.com/cjvegi/Toxic-Comment-Challenge)

 ## 5. Web Deployment

-As a way to gather more data and test the model, trained machine learning model is deployed using Flask which is hosted at [chiranjeevivegi.pythonanywhere.com](http://chiranjeevivegi.pythonanywhere.com/)
+As a way to gather more data and test the model, trained machine learning model is deployed using Flask which is hosted at [chiranjeevivegi.pythonanywhere.com](http://chiranjeevivegi.pythonanywhere.com/).
+The users reviews and the label(toxic or non toxic) specified by users are stored in database which can be used to train the model on.

 ![WordCloud](img_gh/Webdev.png)

+## 6. Future Work:
+  a.
+Feature generation: Word Embedding(Word2Vec, GLobal Vectors for Word Representation(GloVe)
+  b.
+Long short term memory(LSTM), Gated Recurrent Unit(GRU), Convolutional Neural Network(CNN)

 ### References: